 Is A Painless Root Canal Possible?

-Root Canal Therapy (also called root canal treatment or endodontic treatment) is a dental procedure in which the diseased or damaged nerve (pulp) of a tooth is removed and the inside areas (the nerve or pulp chamber and root canals) are cleaned, filled and sealed permanently to avoid infection.
+Root Canal Therapy (also called root canal treatment or endodontic treatment) is a dental procedure in which the diseased or damaged nerve (pulp) of a tooth is removed and the inside areas (the nerve or pulp chamber and root canals) are cleaned, filled and sealed permanently to avoid dental infection.
 Without treatment, the surrounding tissues of the tooth (including the gums and bone) will become infected and a dental abscess can form.

 Root canal therapy is considered by many to be the most feared dental procedure.
 Does that surprise you?
-Surveys completed by the American Association of Endodontists reveals that most people with a fear of the dentist are based on others’ experience and not their own.
+Surveys completed by the American Association of Endodontists reveals that most people with a fear of the dentist are based on others’ experience and not on their own.

 Root canal treatment is needed when the nerve or pulp tissue becomes inflamed or infected.
 The inflammation or infection can occur from a number of ways: Decay that extends into the pulp chamber, repeated dental procedures on the tooth, or a fracture or chip in the tooth that allows bacteria to spread into the pulp chamber.
 Also, a traumatic injury to a tooth may cause pulp damage even if the tooth has no visible chips or cracks.
 If pulp inflammation or infection is left untreated, it can cause pain or lead to a dental abscess.